ak--47/dwh-mixpanel/README.md

 }
 ```

-you can find [examples](https://github.com/ak--47/dwh-mixpanel) in the repo for different warehouses. additionally, the module is typed using jsdoc, so you should have a good experience using it in code:
+you can find [examples](https://github.com/ak--47/dwh-mixpanel) in the repo for different warehouses. additionally, the module is typed using jsdoc, so you should have a good experience using it in your IDE:

 <img src="https://aktunes.neocities.org/dwh-mixpanel/devxp.gif" alt="developer experience" />